 Westerly Part-time MS Program

-URI’s College of Engineering, in collaboration with the URI Special Program Office, offers a part-time MS degree program in Mechanical or Ocean Engineering for engineers working in southeastern Connecticut and southern Rhode Island.
+URI’s College of Engineering, in collaboration with the URI Special Program Office, offers a part-time MS degree program in Mechanical Engineering for engineers working in southeastern Connecticut and southern Rhode Island.
 We offer courses each fall, spring and summer semester.
 Classes are taught in the late afternoon or evening in the Westerly, RI area.
 New students are welcome to join the program at any time.
 Click here for more information.